MicrosoftDocs/security/zero-trust/azure-infrastructure-avd.md

 Users or admins that access the Azure environment can originate from the internet, office locations, or on-premises datacenters.

-This reference architecture aligns to the architecture described in the [Enterprise-scale landing zone for Azure Virtual Desktop](/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone) Cloud Adoption Framework.
+The reference architecture aligns to the architecture described in the [Enterprise-scale landing zone for Azure Virtual Desktop](/azure/cloud-adoption-framework/scenarios/wvd/enterprise-scale-landing-zone) Cloud Adoption Framework.

 ## Logical architecture